-Example of a Donjon-generated world map, with artifacts indicated Credit: ThiefofHope
+Example of a Donjon-generated world map, with artifacts indicated

-Example of a Terra Incognita map, with artifacts indicated produced by the height algorithms.
-This generator is best for creating entire worlds if the mapmaker doesn't want to make many substantial changes to the terrain, or for maps in one of its specific color schemes.
+Example of a Terra Incognita map, with artifacts indicated

 Terra Incognita consists of an extremely large canvas of landmasses, displayed for the user to sift through and save or take screenshots of.
 The size and variety of the landmasses means that almost any shape can be found with enough looking.
 It can be used to generate anything from chains of small islands when zoomed out, to full maps of continents, to detailed maps of fairly small areas when zoomed in.
 Common artifacts include overly-jagged coastlines, extremely sudden changes in elevation and color, and unrealistic patterns of coastal islands and lakes.
 If zoomed out far enough, repetitive patterns of land and water become visible, and, like with Donjon's generator, the complexity of its color schemes means its maps can be difficult to edit.
 Terra Incognita is best for creating single landmasses for use in flat maps, because it has no alternate projections at all.
 It also has the best "natural" colors, resembling a high-altitude photo of the landscape.
 Exupero's island generator creates single landmasses or small, clustered islands.
 Despite the reference to islands in the name its maps have no scale, which makes them suitable for use at almost any scale of map.
 Unlike the other two generators it can create both rough and smooth coastlines on